Tag Archives: Gulf Racing

 Anglo-American

-Despite a politically strained relationship at present, the United Kingdom and the Unites States of America can achieve great things when they work together.
+Despite a politically strained relationship at present, the United Kingdom and the United States of America can achieve great things when they work together.
 Here are two of the greatest, the magnificent Ford GT40 and AC Cobra.

 Both cars were designed in the UK, but powered (and funded by) Ford USA, and both dominated racing in the 1960s.
 These two brilliant Speed Champions style models of the Gulf Racing GT40 and Cobra 289 are the work of previous bloggee Jonathan Elliott who has captured each car beautifully.